Jordan-Charest/MICHElab_GUI/user_config/readme.txt

 the fiji_config.json file will appear here when ROI_selection.py is run for the first time.
-Make sure the contents of this folder are added to .gitignore.
+Make sure the contents of this folder (except the readme) are added to .gitignore.